 What if the pregnant woman starts to notice menstrual bleeding?
 That means she’s starting to shed the endometrial lining and if it’s significant bleeding or lining, perhaps there’s not enough progesterone.
 Why?
 Perhaps there’s not enough HCG.
 They might have to take pills of progesterone.

-You’ve finished the basic primers… now it’s time for you to move onto neurophysiology!
+And now… you’ve finished the basic primers… it’s time for you to move onto neurophysiology!